nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Shows a list of all items in the inventory.

-Format: `list`
+Format: `list [l/LOCATION]`

+* You can view all items in the inventory by typing 'list' without specifying location.

 ### Updating an item's details : `update`

-Edits an existing item in the inventory.
+Updating an existing item in the inventory.

 Format: `update INDEX [n/ITEM_NAME] [l/LOCATION] [q/QUANTITY] [e/EXPIRY_DATE] [t/TAG]…​`